-Floppy kid syndrome is a killer with a funny name, baby goats can go from funny little bouncing fur balls to dead in a very short time – and this is just one way it can happen.
+Floppy kid syndrome is a killer with a funny name.
+Baby goats can go from funny little bouncing fur balls to dead in a very short time .

-I am no expert in goats, and leave most of my goat stuff to my wife, but I almost learned the hard way how fragile bottle goats are.
+I am no expert in goats, and leave most of my goat stuff to my wife.
+However, I almost learned the hard way how fragile bottle goats are.

-My wife and I decided that our babies looked thin and decided to fatten them up (seasoned goat farmers are probably sighing and shaking their collective heads at our ignorance) we figured if 2 or 3 daily feedings of 10 ounces was good then 5 feedings of 16-20 would get our new friends fat and sassy in no time.
+My wife and I decided that our babies looked thin and decided to fatten them up.
+We figured if 2 or 3 daily feedings of 10 ounces was good then 5 feedings of 16-20 would get our new friends fat and sassy in no time.

-a few days in my wife noticed one was acting “floppy” – it looked drunk, was unsteady on it’s feet, and had droopy eyelids. – Knowing that baby goats can go from healthy to dead in a day she got worried (cried a little) and yelled at me a lot.
+a few days in my wife noticed one was acting “floppy”.
+The goat looked drunk.
+It, was unsteady on it’s feet.
+Additionally, it had droopy eyelids.
+Knowing that baby goats can go from healthy to dead in a day she got worried and yelled at me.

-It was pretty cold over the night and I admit my first reaction is that they got cold and needed some energy (they did shiver a little).
+It was pretty cold over the night and I admit my first reaction is that they got cold and needed some energy.

-At my wife’s urging (and threats of violence) I did more research and learned that baby goats have very sensitive digestive systems and that when a mother goat is overly confined with her babies and cannot keep them from eating too much, or when an ignorant or overzealous new goat farmer bottle feeds too much, the milk does not have enough time to be digested and it sits inside the goat and ferments and rots.
+At my wife’s urging (and threats of violence) I did more research and learned that baby goats have very sensitive digestive systems.
+When a mother goat is overly confined with her babies and cannot keep them from eating too much, or when an ignorant or overzealous new goat farmer bottle feeds too much, the milk does not have enough time to be digested.
+Therefore, it sits inside the goat and ferments and rots.
 This causes bacteria to grow wild and the stomach to get over acidified.